top of page

 Jennifer "Jenn" Reed

 As a clinician, Jenn is known to be down-to-earth, pragmatic, energetic, solutions-focused, genuine, empathetic, accepting, direct, and supportive.
-She has worked with a wide variety of people from different backgrounds, and is inclusive and accepting to all both personally and professionally.
+She has worked with a wide variety of people from different backgrounds, is inclusive and accepting to all both personally and professionally, and is a passionate ally to the vulnerable populations she serves.
 Jenn uses an integrated and custom approach to each client's care, with a predominant emphasis on strengths-based skills building and empowerment.
 She has a strong belief that all people are inherently capable of change and achieving their goals, but may at times need support, encouragement, and new skills to make progress.
-As a licensed Art Therapist, Jenn can also provide art therapy services in addition to traditional talk therapy methods.
+As a Board Certified and Licensed Art Therapist, Jenn can also provide art therapy services in addition to traditional talk therapy methods.

-Jenn is a mother of two, and in her free time, she enjoys art-making, crafting, reading science fiction and high fantasy, attending comic cons, tending to her houseplants, listening to heavy metal, making miniatures, going to museums and escape rooms, and spending time with her family and friends.
+Jenn is a mother of two, and in her free time, she enjoys art-making, crafting, reading science fiction and high fantasy, attending comic cons, watching horror movies, tending to her houseplants, listening to heavy metal, seeing live stand up comedy and concerts, making miniatures, going to museums and escape rooms, referencing memes and pop culture, using Halloween decor as regular decor, and spending time with her family and friends.

 Jenn's pronouns are She/Her/Hers